Boat on water below buildings

 What better way to enjoy an evening than a walk to the River Duoro to refresh yourself with a local Sangria?

-You can choose either a red sangria or a white sangria.
-Both are delicious, accompanied by a cheese and meat board and some locally grown olives, yum.
+You can choose either a red or white sangria.
+Both are delicious and accompanied by cheese, a meat board, and some locally grown olives.

 Visit the Beaches of Porto

-We started walking initially as we wanted more photo opportunities in Porto.
-And it meant we could walk up the hill to Crystal Palace, an event centre and garden area.
+We started walking initially because we wanted more photo opportunities in Porto.
+Walking up the hill to Crystal Palace, an event centre and garden area, was also convenient.

 We did find Crystal Palace a little disappointing, but at least it did have great views.

-Reaching the beaches of the Atlantic Ocean at Matosinhos was busy with surfers enjoying the incoming tide.
-We decided after Crystal Palace to get the local Bus, 500, to take us the rest of the way.
+Reaching the beaches of the Atlantic Ocean at Matosinhos was busy, with surfers enjoying the incoming tide.
+After Crystal Palace, we decided to take the local bus, 500, the rest of the way.

 While searching for somewhere to eat, we learned of a Porto tragedy on the 1st of December 1947.